Nike Fixing her Sandal

 The Nike Fixing her Sandal (Νίκη Σανδαλίζουσα), also known as Nike Taking off her Sandal or Nike Sandalbinder, is an ancient marble relief depicting Nike, the ancient Greek goddess of victory, in the process of fixing or removing the sandal of her right foot.
 The late fifth-century BC sculpture is the remaining right part of a larger slab from a parapet, which originally adorned the Temple of Athena Nike on the Acropolis of Athens.

-It is now kept and exhibited in the Acropolis Museum of Athens, in Greece with inventory number 973.
-Although most of it is preserved, her head and left hand are missing.
+Although most of it is preserved, it bears significant damage as her head, left wing and left hand are missing.
+The relief is now kept and exhibited in the Acropolis Museum of Athens, in Greece with inventory number 973.

 History

 A sculpture of the high classical period, it was produced around 420–400 BC, and it is the right part of a slab from the south side of the parapet of the Temple of Athena Nike on the Athenian acropolis.
 The parapet was built to protect people from accidentally falling off the rock.

 The parapet surrounded the tower on which the temple stood on three of the four sides, built for the safety of the people climbing there.
 It consisted of several slabs, around one metre high each, with relief decoration, while holes on the upper surface of the slabs indicate that metal railing was once inserted in them, for additional protection.
 The subjects on the reliefs are the victorious celebration of Athens' battles against its enemies; with minor variations, the reliefs show repeated scenes of winged Nikes leading bulls or adorning victory trophies.

 Its similarities with some of Aphrodite's iconography have been taken to suggest the existence of a cult to Aphrodite Pandemos in the area.
 The temple and the parapet of Athena Nike were demolished by the Ottomans in 1687 to strengthen the rampart and better fortify the western side of the Acropolis against the Venetian attacks of Venetian general Francesco Morosini; the slab was finally excavated in 1835 near that temple, under the direction of the archaeologist Ludwig Ross.